mischelll/Java/README.md

 # Java
 Java projects.
-Projects that I created during the first months of learnign how to code in Java. :)
+Projects that I created during the first months of learning how to code in Java. :)